rileha/Azure-Data-Engineering-Project---Tokyo-Olympics/README.md

 # 2. Data Preparation and Transformation

-Mounting & Loading: Databricks is mounted to the ADLS raw container, enabling seamless access to ingested data.
+Mounting & Loading: Databricks is mounted to the ADLS raw container, enabling access to ingested data.

-Cleaning & Structuring: Data types are standardized, and the data is cleaned to create optimized fact and dimension tables, ensuring consistent data quality.
+Cleaning & Structuring: Data types are standardized and the data is cleaned to create optimized fact and dimension tables, ensuring consistent data quality.

 Storage: The transformed data is saved into an ADLS "transformed" container, preparing it for advanced analytics.